KirstChat/the-wee-norn-iron-box/README.md

 #### Wireframes (**UPLOAD THESE!!!**)

 The wireframes for my site were created using [Balsamiq](https://balsamiq.com/).
 I created wireframes for mobile, tablet and desktop devices.

+There isn't a wireframe for the blog app as this was a suggested feature to add later in the development process.

 ![Site Map](wireframes/images/site-map.png)